quantcast-growth {xs} Next>

 Info

-The Growth team was responsible for growing the self-serve customer base in Measure, our website audience analytics tool.
+The Growth team was responsible for growing the self-serve customer base in Quantcast Measure, our website audience analytics tool.
 To achieve this, we ran A/B tests on the product, sent onboarding emails to support Measure "pixel" installation, informed users about new features through product emails, created blog content, and conducted user research.

-Product Announcement Emails
+Feature Announcement Emails

 Content Segments A